caiks/MUSH/README.md

 ## Installation

 The `MUSH` executables require the `AlignmentRepa` module which is in the [AlignmentRepa repository](https://github.com/caiks/AlignmentRepa).
-See the AlignmentRepa repository for installation instructions of the Haskell compiler and libraries.
+The `AlignmentRepa` module requires the [Haskell platform](https://www.haskell.org/downloads#platform) to be installed.
+The project is managed using [stack](https://docs.haskellstack.org/en/stable/).

-Then download the zip files or use git to get the MUSH repository and the underlying Alignment and AlignmentRepa repositories -
+Download the zip files or use git to get the MUSH repository and the underlying Alignment and AlignmentRepa repositories -
 ```
 cd
 git clone https://github.com/caiks/Alignment.git